Lelano/plants-love-rust/firmware/README.md

 - If you build directly on the Pi, you don't need cross tools; `cargo build --release` will produce a runnable binary for the Pi's OS.
 - If you plan to use hardware interfaces (GPIO, I2C, SPI), add the appropriate crates and run with the required OS permissions or system services.

-GPIO example
+## GPIO and Sensor Features
-- A gated GPIO example is included and uses the `rppal` crate.
+- GPIO control is gated behind the `gpio` feature using the `rppal` crate.
 It is disabled by default so building on non-Linux hosts (Windows/macOS) succeeds.
+- The **analog module** provides I2C communication with the ADS1115 ADC for reading the capacitive moisture sensor on channel A3.

-To build the GPIO example (on the Pi or when you have a suitable cross-toolchain):
+To build with GPIO and sensor support (on the Pi or when you have a suitable cross-toolchain):

 ```bash
 # Build on the Pi (recommended):